simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 ### 2. Document the doxxing evidence

-It's crucial to **collect evidence** of the doxxing incident for future reference.
+You need to **collect evidence** of the doxxing incident for future reference.
 Take **screenshots** or save copies of any posts, messages, or websites that contain your exposed information.
 This evidence will be valuable if you decide to **report the incident** to law enforcement authorities or take legal action against the doxxer.

 For example, if someone has shared your personal information on a social media platform, take a screenshot of the post showing the details that have been exposed.
 If you received threatening messages or emails, save copies of those as well.
 These pieces of evidence will help establish the nature and extent of the doxxing, making it easier for authorities to investigate and potentially hold the responsible party accountable.